vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 `--base-image-size`, no short name

 Specify a value in GB or MB.
-If not specified, `vic-machine create` sets the image size to 8 MB.
+If not specified, `vic-machine create` sets the image size to 8 GB.

 <pre>--base-image-size 4GB</pre>